 The commitment figure is calculated pursuant to the 3rd chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.
+The overall risk for derivative instruments which are not held for hedging purposes is limited to 30% of the overall net value of the fund assets.

-Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 49 % of the fund assets.
+Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 49% of the fund assets.
 No minimum bank balance is required.

-Within the scope of restructuring of the fund portfolio and/or a justified assumption of impending losses for securities, the investment fund may hold a lower proportion of securities and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.
+Within the scope of restructuring the fund portfolio and/or a justified assumption of impending losses for securities, the investment fund may hold a lower proportion of securities and the share of investments that serve to fulfill environmental and/or social characteristics, and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.